 "content": f"Relevant principles:\n{principle}\n\n"

-f"Based on these principles, now answer precisely: "
+f"Based on these principles, now answer "

 }